4zida/4zcookbook/README.md

 ### 3. Recipe Details Page 🍳

 Create a new route for displaying detailed recipe information.
-This page must be server-side rendered for optimal performance and SEO:
+This page should use server-side rendering for optimal performance and SEO:

 **Standard Tasks:**

-- Create a dynamic route for recipe details (/recipes/[id])
+- Create a dynamic route for recipe details (`/pages/recipes/[id].jsx`)
-- Use server-side rendering (SSR) for initial page load
+- Implement `getServerSideProps` for server-side data fetching
 - Fetch and display comprehensive recipe data:
   - Title and images
   - Cooking time and servings